Egyptian officers are being tried in Italy for the murder of a student.

 However, the trial could be called off before it even begins.

-The court will have to decide if the four suspects are aware of the legal actions against them, as the law requires.
+The court must first determine whether the four suspects, all of whom are personnel of Egypt’s National Security Agency (NSA), are aware of the legal actions against them.
 Egypt has declined to share its contact information.

 At a preliminary hearing in May, a judge decided that media coverage meant the four would have heard about the inquiry.
 On Thursday, the court might uphold or reverse that ruling.